gil10101/sokin/README.md

    # Optional Sentry configuration (for error tracking)
    NEXT_PUBLIC_SENTRY_DSN=your_sentry_dsn_here

+   # Performance Monitor (not recommended for production)
+   # Set to 'true' to enable the performance monitor overlay
+   NEXT_PUBLIC_ENABLE_PERFORMANCE_MONITOR=false
    ```

 6. For backend Firebase Admin SDK setup, create a service account: